-The primary goal of the investment program is to ensure safety of principal, to maintain liquidity, and to maximize financial returns within current market conditions in accordance with this policy.
+The primary goal of the investment program is to ensure safety of principal, to maintain liquidity, and to optimize financial returns within current market conditions in accordance with this policy.
 Investments shall be made with the exercise of due care, which persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for the investment, considering the probable safety of their own capital as well as the probable income to be derived.
 Investments shall be made in a manner that ensures the preservation of capital in the overall portfolio.

 In accordance with Government Code 2256.005(b)(3), the quality and capability of investment management for College District funds shall be in accordance with the standard of care, investment training, and other requirements set forth in Government Code Chapter 2256.

 Liquidity and Maturity

 The College District's investment portfolio shall have sufficient liquidity to meet anticipated cash flow requirements.